 Critical Disease Areas

-Our R&D focus is on 10 critical disease areas: Alzheimer’s disease, atherosclerosis/thrombosis, cancer, diabetes, hepatitis, HIV/AIDS, obesity, psychiatric disorders, rheumatoid arthritis and solid organ transplant rejection.
-These 10 areas were selected with an emphasis on where there are opportunities to help patients, where we anticipate future medical need and where there is a match to our core internal expertise and competencies.
+Our R&D focus is on 8 critical disease areas: Immuno-Oncology, Oncology, Immunoscience, Cardiovascular, Virology, Fibrotic Diseases, Exploratory Areas and Metabolics.
+These 8 areas were selected with an emphasis on where there are opportunities to help patients, where we anticipate future medical need and where there is a match to our core internal expertise and competencies.

-Since 2002, our R&D team has helped to bring to market nine key medicines.
+Our R&D team has helped to bring 14 new product approvals in 10 years.
 This was among the best performances in the industry for the period.
-More information about biologics, recent accomplishments and our product development pipeline are available on our website.
+More information about our product development pipeline is available on our website.